Summer Abroad in Sevilla, Spain

 This course will be co-taught by Professor Rodriguez-Dod of FIU Law, and Professors Manuel Alonso and Juan Pablo Murga from Universidad de Sevilla Facultad de Derecho.

 Students will attend classes four days per week from 10 a.m. -2 p.m. for five weeks.
 Final exams are held during the sixth week.
-The official start date will be Monday, May 26, 2014 and the last final exam is Wednesday, July 2, 2014.
-On May 25, 2014, the Sunday before classes begin, students are required to attend an orientation in Seville.
+The program will start late May 2015 and the last final will be held early July 2015.
+The exact dates are to be determined.
+The Sunday before classes begin, students are required to attend an orientation in Seville.
 During this orientation students will be given a tour of the law school building, Barrio Santa Cruz, and surrounding areas.
 Following this event, a dinner reception will be held at a restaurant in the beautiful neighborhood of Santa Cruz in Sevilla.

 One round trip train ticket to Madrid, and one round trip ticket to Cadiz is included in the fees.
 Students will visit the following sites: The Spanish Senate – Senado, Constitutional Court in Madrid – Tribunal Constitucional, Criminal Court in Seville, El Oratorio in Cadiz and El Museo de Las Cortes in Cadiz.